miso-lims/miso-lims/docs/_posts/2016-01-11-installation-guide.md

 It is possible to set up multiple run scanners managing different sequencers and add all the URLs to `miso.properties`.

-You can view the run scanner's state from the main page of the Run Scanner server: `http://<run-scanner-URL>:8080`.
+You can view the run scanner's state from the main page of the Run Scanner server.

 # Building the Application